Facial Video-based Remote Physiological Measurement via Self-supervised Learning: Ablation study

-\emph{Number of experts in REA:} We vary the number of local rPPG experts $L$ from 2, 4 ($2 \times 2$), 9 ($3 \times 3$), 16 ($4 \times 4$), and 25 ($5 \times 5$) in the REA module and show the performance in Table \ref{table11}.
+We vary the number of local rPPG experts $L$ from 2, 4 ($2 \times 2$), 9 ($3 \times 3$), 16 ($4 \times 4$), and 25 ($5 \times 5$) in the REA module and show the performance in Table \ref{table11}.
 Our default setting ($L=9$) appears to be the best.
 Yet, the performance difference for $L$ from 4 to 25 is not big.